garylirocks/quickrefs/azure-container-services.markdown

 - Azure Files could be added to the environment, then mounted to container as a volume
 - Other services: can add Azure Functions and Azure Spring Apps to your ACA environment
 - Supports KEDA and Dapr
-- Logging:
+- Logging options:
-  - Go to a Log Analytics Workspace configured in `properties.appLogsConfiguration`
+  - Log Analytics Workspace: you specify a workspace, `properties.appLogsConfiguration`
+  - Azure Monitor: you only see "Diagnostic settings" menu (for both ACA Environment and ACA) in the Portal after you enabled this option
-  - Configure App Insights for Dapr `properties.containerAppsConfiguration.daprAIInstrumentationKey`
+  - To configure App Insights for Dapr `properties.containerAppsConfiguration.daprAIInstrumentationKey`

 ## Container security best practices